vicentebolea/zfp/docs/source/installation.rst

 CUDA
 ^^^^

-CUDA support requires CUDA 7.0 or later, CMake, and a compatible host compiler (see :c:macro:`ZFP_WITH_CUDA`).
+CUDA support requires CUDA 11.0 or later, CMake 3.23 or later, and a compatible host compiler (see :c:macro:`ZFP_WITH_CUDA`).

+HIP
+^^^

+HIP support requires ROCm 4.0 or later, CMake 3.21 or later, and a compatible host compiler (see :c:macro:`ZFP_WITH_HIP`).

 C/C++
 ^^^^^